Stuffed Pasta Pie

 Steps

-• Prepare the brisée pastry (HERE for the semi-wholemeal version).
+• Prepare the brisée pastry (HERE the semi-whole version).

-For the brisée, you can safely use other flours; it doesn’t have to be semi-wholemeal like in my recipe.
+To make the brisée you can safely use other flours too, it doesn’t have to be semi-whole as in my recipe.

-Or you can use a roll of packaged brisée.
-At first, I used that too, but when I realized making brisée is super quick and always turns out delicious, I stopped buying it because it’s really not worth it at all.
+Or you can use a roll of packaged brisée pastry.
+At first, I also used that, then when I realized that making brisée is very fast and always comes out super good, I stopped buying it altogether, because it’s really not worth it, not at all.

-The homemade brisée, in the amounts of my recipe, if rolled out thin, is slightly larger than the packaged one, which doesn’t hurt.
+Homemade brisée, in the amounts of my recipe, if rolled out thinly, is slightly larger than the packaged one, which is not a bad thing.

 Cook the stuffed pasta.
-Or use leftover stuffed pasta, whichever you prefer.
+Or use leftover stuffed pasta, whatever you like.

-Line a round pan with brisée.
-I usually use springform pans of 9 or 10 inches, depending on the occasion.
+Line a round pan with the brisée, I usually use 9 or 10-inch springform pans, depending on the occasion.

 Pour the cooked stuffed pasta over the brisée.
-If it’s not hot, it’s better to avoid the brisée getting too moist while adding other ingredients.
+If it’s not boiling, that’s better, to avoid the brisée getting too soggy while adding other ingredients.

-Add béchamel, or cream, some cheese pieces inside and on top, cooked ham, but it’s not essential.
+Add béchamel, or cream, some pieces of cheese both inside and on top, cooked ham, but it’s not essential.

-After folding the brisée edge, finish with a generous sprinkle of parmesan on top.
+After folding the edge of the brisée, complete with a nice sprinkle of Parmesan on top.

 stuffed pasta pie - steps